We are reader-supported, earning a commission when you purchase through our links.

 SiteGround comfortably straddles the middle-ground between budget and premium service providers.
 Generous bandwidth packages, free email, daily site backups, free CDN, and excellent support are the highlights of their basic plan.
 You get one free domain, with 10 GB of storage space.

 For websites using WordPress, WP Engine is a reliable option that will provide you with peace of mind.
 But it comes at a price.
 Their cost is on a completely different level than the other providers here, but so is their service, so it’s a bit of an apples-to-oranges comparison.
 If your website uses WordPress and you want the best possible service, WP Engine is actually among the less expensive options you’ll find.
 So, if you are less budget conscious and need excellent support for a WordPress site that has at least several tens of thousands of visitors, I cannot recommend this provider enough.

 WP Engine is designed to cater exclusively to WordPress users.
-So the security and support they provide is top-notch.
+So the security and support they provide are top-notch because it’s all been customized specifically for WordPress sites.
 The base plan also comes with 10 GB storage, 50 GB bandwidth, one domain, free CDN, and other add-ons like StudioPress Themes and Genesis Pro.

 As one of the only top-tier providers to offer free hosting to nonprofits, DreamHost deserves a spot on our list.
 You can get a basic shared hosting plan for one domain with email hosting free if you can provide a valid 501(c)(3) determination letter (the US only).

 In addition, they also offer a 35% nonprofit discount on their managed WordPress hosting service called DreamPress.
 As for the shared plan, it comes with WordPress preinstalled, unmetered bandwidth, and fast SSD storage.

 Thinking Long-term when Deciding on a Web Host